Spouses who pay alimony will soon lose their tax deduction

 Changes hurt both parties

 The changes aren’t just going to hurt those who pay alimony.
 In fact, the elimination of the alimony tax deduction is likely to be a lose-lose for both alimony recipients and payors.
 That’s because the deduction currently plays a big role in negotiating alimony payments.
 Payors, who usually fall into a higher income tax bracket than recipients, can right now be more generous in how much money they offer an ex-spouse in the form of alimony.
 Recipients, meanwhile, currently tend to pay less on taxes on alimony than payors get back through the deduction.
-The deduction ends up helping both parties, while its elimination simply means there will be less money on the table that can be used for alimony, more money will go to uncle Sam.
+The deduction ends up helping both parties, while its elimination simply means there will be less money on the table that can be used for alimony, and more money will go to Uncle Sam.

 As a result, with the new tax law divorces themselves are likely to become even more contentious than they already are.
-As the Chicago Tribune reports, one survey of matrimonial attorneys found that more than three fifths of them expect the tax changes to lead to more acrimony in the divorce process.
+As the Chicago Tribune reports, one survey of matrimonial attorneys found that more than three-fifths of them expect the tax changes to lead to more acrimony in the divorce process.
 Furthermore, Illinois state guidelines on alimony, which currently factor in the deduction, will have to be updated to reflect the changes.